When We Use Does Or Do

 1. Understand Subject-Verb Agreement

 The foundation of using "do" and "does" correctly is understanding subject-verb agreement.
 Remember that singular subjects take singular verbs, and plural subjects take plural verbs.
-Identify the subject of your sentence and determine whether it is singular or plural before choosing between "do" and "does."
+Identify the subject of your sentence and determine whether it is singular or plural before choosing between "do" and "does.

-For example, if your subject is "the cat," it is singular, so you would use "does": "Does the cat eat fish?"
+Take this: if your subject is "the cat," it is singular, so you would use "does": "Does the cat eat fish?"
 If your subject is "the cats," it is plural, so you would use "do": "Do the cats eat fish?"

 2. Practice with Examples